rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-   Asymmetric and symmetric part of the tutorial random valuation digraph
+   Asymmetrical and symmetrical part of the tutorial random valuation digraph

 .. note::

-    The constructor of the partial objects *asymDg* and *symDg* puts to the indeterminate characteristic value all *not-asymmetrical*, respectively *not-symmetric* links between nodes (see :numref:`asymSymParts`).
+    The constructor of the partial objects *asymDg* and *symDg* puts to the indeterminate characteristic value all *not-asymmetrical*, respectively *not-symmetrical* links between nodes (see :numref:`asymSymParts`).

 Here below, for illustration the source code of the *relation* constructor of the :py:class:`~digraphs.AsymmetricPartialDigraph` class.